-The U.S. economy experienced a boost in April, according to today’s ADP National Employment Reportweaetxdyvaydzcwq, which reported that the private sector increased by 220,000 jobs this year.
-The total nonfarm employment growth is “well above the twelve-month average,” says president and CEO of ADP Carlos Rodriguez in a press release.
-April’s increase is up from the revised March figure of 209,000 jobs—initially reported as 191,000—and February’s 193,000—initially underestimated at 139,000.
+The U.S. economy experienced a boost in April, according to today’s ADP National Employment Report, which reported that the private sector increased by 220,000 jobs this year.
+The total nonfarm employment growth is “well above the twelve-month average,” says president and CEO of ADP Carlos Rodriguez in a press release

 “April’s number is representative of underlying monthly job growth,” says Mark Zandi, chief economist of Moody’s Analytics, the financial services company that partners with ADP to produce the monthly report.
 Zandi says that upcoming employment reports should be consistently over 200,000 total jobs "into the foreseeable future."